opentensor/developer-docs/docs/subnets/schedule-coldkey-swap.md

 After selecting the `subtensorModule`, a second drop-down menu will appear on the right side of it.
 From this drop-down select the `scheduleSwapColdkey`  option.

-### Step 6: Provide the new coldkey
+### Step 6: Provide the destination coldkey

-Provide your new coldkey in the `newColdkey: AccountId32` field.
+Provide your destination coldkey in the `newColdkey: AccountId32` field.

 ### Step 7: Submit the transaction

-Check again that you have provided the correct old and new coldkeys.
+Check again that you have provided the correct source and destination coldkeys.

 Scroll down to the bottom of the page and click on the **Submit Transaction** button.
 Polkadot.js will prompt you to sign the transaction using the selected account.
 After you sign the transaction, the signed transaction will be broadcast to the Subtensor.

 ## Verify

 Your scheduled coldkey swap will execute on the mainnet 5 days after you successfully scheduled the coldkey swap using the above method.
-Check your new coldkey after 5 days to verify.
+Check your destination coldkey after 5 days to verify.